 How often do you have to prioritize your own tasks?

 In almost all remote work, there will be frequent occasions where the engineer is expected to juggle multiple tasks and deal with different people who all need something done urgently.
-It’s up to them to take control of the situation and prioritize things effectively, so you need to know how they would go about this.
+It’s up to them to take control over the situation and prioritize things effectively, so you need to know how they would go about this.

 How do you manage your work-life balance?